grindsa/acme2certifier/docs/dryrun.md

 | `Certificate._validate_csr_against_order(): enabling dryrun mode for profile: <name>` | Profile-based dry run has been triggered for this request. |
 | `Dry run mode enabled - skipping enrollment and database storage` | The enrollment step has been skipped for this request. |
 | `Dryrun profile name not set in configuration, please set dryrun_profile parameter` | `dryrun = profile` is configured but `dryrun_profile` is missing. |

----

-## Interaction with Other Features

-- **Profile support:** Profile-based dry run requires that the ACME client submits a profile attribute in the order.
-If no profiles are configured in the `[Order]` section, the dry run profile is still accepted and stored on the order without enforcing normal profile validation.
-- **Async mode:** Dry run mode is compatible with [asynchronous mode](async_mode.md).
-The enrollment step is still skipped and the dry run error is returned at finalization time.
-- **CSR validation:** All CSR checks (domain names, SANs, allowed domain lists, etc.) are performed before the dry run intercept.
-A malformed or policy-violating CSR will be rejected before reaching the dry run check.